 Learn more about the revised road tax framework.

-It is important to have good and clear regulations to develop a robust EV ecosystem in Singapore.
 Our national EV charging standard, Technical Reference 25 (TR25), is periodically reviewed by representatives from industry, academia and government agencies to ensure that it remains aligned to industry best practices.

-We aim to deploy 60,000 EV charging points across Singapore by 2030, comprising 40,000 in public carparks and 20,000 in private premises.
-Every HDB town will be EV-ready by 2025, with close to 2,000 HDB carparks to be fitted with EV charging points.
+We aim to deploy 60,000 EV charging points across Singapore by 2030, comprising 40,000 in public carparks and 20,000 in private premises, in tandem with EV adoption.
+Every HDB town will be EV-ready by 2025.

 With the expansion of our charger network, we will also work with motorists and industry to foster a culture of responsible and gracious sharing of charging infrastructure.